x7upLime/andrewdomain/content/posts/container-adventures4.md

   and thorought the process of creation of the container image....
 draft: false
 minikube_master: 46bccc7defca8fce9c90f760cdf14026855d957a
+labels:
+ - container_adventures
+ - golang
 ---

-I know this is part 4 of an unexisting list of articles...
+I know this is part 4 of an incomplete list of articles...
-part 3, 2 and 1 are on my todolist..
+part 3 and 2 are on my todolist..

 This whole thing happened after the currently unpublished "container adventures 3",
 and gave birth to those foolish junior prs/issues on [kubernetes/minikube](https://github.com/kubernetes/minikube)